ironArray/Blosc2-Btune/README.md

 Btune is a dynamic plugin for Blosc2 that assists in finding the optimal combination of compression parameters.
 It works by training a neural network on your most representative datasets.

 By default, this software uses a genetic algorithm to test different combinations of compression parameters that meet your requirements for both compression ratio and speed for every chunk in the dataset.
 It assigns a score to each combination and, after a number of iterations, the software stops and uses the best score (minimal value) found for the rest of the dataset.
-For a more graphical explanation, visit https://btune.blosc.org.
+For more info and a graphical visualization, visit https://btune.blosc.org.

 The process of finding optimal compression parameters in Blosc2 can be slow because of the large number of combinations of compression parameters (codec, compression level, filter, split mode, number of threads, etc.).
 This can require a significant amount of trial and error to find the best combinations.
 However, you can significantly accelerate this process by training a neural network on your own datasets.